GeoLog

 Recommended by Hazel Gibson, Head of Communications at the European Geosciences Union

 In the current world of science communication and politics it can be easy to feel depressed about the state of the world, and think that actually, everything is getting worse.
 Hazel explains that, “In Factfulness: Ten Reasons We’re Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling and his children Anna and Ola, this doom-laden vision of the world is challenged; not just by data showing the incredible progress that global society has made in terms of human rights, eradication of poverty, tackling of Climate Change and more, but also by valuable explanations of the way that our processing of information often leads us down the path to despair.”
-She elaborates, “While not discounting the work that still needs to be done, Factfulness is a supportive safety line for everyone climbing the cliff face of science communication and politics.”
+She elaborates,

-In The future we choose: Surviving the climate crisis, two possible scenarios for our planet are described: one where life in 2050 suffers from failing to meet the Paris Agreement’s climate targets, and another where we thrive in a regenerative, net-zero emissions world.
+The future we choose: Surviving the climate crisis, two possible scenarios for our planet are described: one where life in 2050 suffers from failing to meet the Paris Agreement’s climate targets, and another where we thrive in a regenerative, net-zero emissions world.
 The authors outline our options and emphasises the actions that governments, corporations, and individuals must take to prevent disaster.
 Sarah particularly recommends this book as it has helped remind her why its important to “keep and positive and determined outlook”.
-As the book states,

 “Anger that sinks into despair is powerless to make a change.
 Anger that evolves into conviction is unstoppable.”